faceyspacey/respond-framework-docs-old/README.md

 > Yes, *Respond* is built for the era where you assume your users' browsers support proxies.

 The transformation of your components to support this interface is done via Babel, therefore if you don't happen to use `state` or `actions`, your components will be left untouched.
-You're free to use hooks, side effects, you name it (though we recommend keeping your side-effects in *Respond* routes).
+You're free to use hooks, side effects, you name it (though we recommend keeping your side-effects in *Respond* routes, especially if you're doing SSR).

 ## Automatic Namespacing